 I also have a passion for the Marrieds’ ministry.
 At this point, I can now say that I’ve been married to Patience Jaffu since 2011 and we have a Son by the name Yamikani Jaffu.
 We stay in Makerere, Kikoni currently and we are so blessed to be a part the All Saints family.
 I am priviledged to be In charge of Initiation and Social services here at All Saints Cathderal.

-Rev. Canon Dr. Rebecca Margret Nyegenye is a clergy in the Church of Uganda.
-Born and raised in the eastern…
+The Very Rev. Canon Dr. Rebecca Margret Nyegenye is a clergy in the Church of Uganda.
+Born and raised in…